Webinar Transcript: Discovering

 5. User-centric filters: As the number of seconds it takes for a user to find the content they’re looking for increase, so does the likelihood that they’ll abandon your platform all together.
 Enable your users to get where they’re going as quickly and easily as possible by providing a short list of broad filters that are geared towards their unique needs.

 6. Multimedia: Embedding supplemental content, such as videos or slide shows, is a fantastic way to not just grab your user’s attention, but to also keep them on the page longer as they engage.

-1. SILK Wrapper: Your SILK Wrapper isn’t just here to visually brand your platform, it’s here to connect your platform and audience back to your main website.
+1. Brand Template (SILK Wrapper): Your Brand Template isn’t just here to visually brand your platform, it’s here to connect your platform and audience back to your main website.
 The more pages of authority, like your website’s homepage, you link to the more boost your platform will receive.

 - Remove no index and no follow tags (<meta name=’robots’ content=’noindex,follow’ />): Not removing these will completely cut your platform off from indexing.